knewter/beam_toolbox/README.md

 mix deps.get
 ```

+The integration tests depend on having a webdriver running.
+I typically use
+chromedriver.
+Run it in a separate console with `chromedriver`.

-You can run the tests with:
+Then you can run the tests with:

 ```sh
 mix test